feldaher/feldaher/README.md

-- 👋 Hi, I’m @feldaher
+- 👋 Hi, I’m Francois El-Daher (Waharte) - @feldaher
-- 👀 I’m interested in developing solutions for quantitative biology, from designing custom devices to data analysis and modelling.
+- 👀 I’m interested in developing solutions for quantitative biology and biomedicine, from designing custom scientific instruments to mathematical modelling.
 - 🌱 I’m currently developing image analysis pipelines for large single-cell microfluidics datasets.
+- 🌱 I'm also developing tools for research, such as the Academic Web Clipper
-- 💞️ I’m looking to collaborate on computational biology/biophysical modelling.
+- 💞️ I’m looking to collaborate on computational biology/biophysical modelling, systems biology of stress response, and the physics of regeneration.
 - 📫 How to reach me?
 Please send me a message at francois.el-daher on the domain ed.ac.uk

 <!---